 In Taiwan, doctors prescribe patients dragon fruits to help control blood sugar levels and regulate diabetes.

 Choosing Dragon Fruit

 To best enjoy dragon fruit’s taste, choose a dragon fruit that has even-colored skin; if its leaves are very dry or brown or its skin is filled with blotches of color, then it is overripe.
 The dragon fruit should feel firm, but not too firm, and not too soft, either.
-To enjoy dragon fruit’s taste, you want to cut the fruit in half and scoop out the insides, much like with an avocado or kiwi.
-Also make sure to peel or cut off the skin.

 How to Eat Dragon Fruit?